 is several times faster than existing algorithms, and produces superior results.
 The first pass uses a quadratic b-spline recurrence

-level, and coefficients.
-Filtering a full 1282 cubemap on an NVIDIA GeForce GTX 980 takes between 160 μs and 730 μs with
+and coefficients.
+Filtering a full 1282 cubemap on an NVIDIA GeForce GTX 980 takes between 160 μs and 730 μs with our method,

 Click here to download the complete paper: PDF